Transfer pricing is one of the most important issues in international tax.

 – Lee Sheppard, Tax Analysts, August 2012

-Transfer pricing happens whenever two related companies – that is, a parent company and a subsidiary, or two subsidiaries controlled by a common parent – trade with each other, as when a US-based subidiary of Coca-Cola, for example, buys something from a French-based subsidiary of Coca-Cola.
-When the parties establish a price for the transaction, they are engaging in transfer pricing.
+Transfer pricing happens whenever two companies that are part of the same multinational group trade with each other: when a US-based subidiary of Coca-Cola, for example, buys something from a French-based subsidiary of Coca-Cola.
+When the parties establish a price for the transaction, this is transfer pricing.

-It is estimated that about 60 percent of international trade happens within, rather than between, multinationals: that is, across national boundaries but within the same corporate group.
-Suggestions have been made that this figure may be closer to 70 percent.
+It is estimated that about a third of international trade happens within, rather than between, multinationals: that is, across national boundaries but within the same corporate group.

 If two unrelated companies trade with each other, a market price for the transaction will generally result.
 This is known as “arms-length” trading, because it is the product of genuine negotiation in a market.
 This arm’s length price is usually considered to be acceptable for tax purposes.